AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 ### Commerce {#commerce-65110}

-* When using the Publish Later option, the user interface is not reflecting the status as Publication Pending (CQ-4334229).
+* When using the [!UICONTROL Publish Later] option, the user interface is not reflecting the status as [!UICONTROL Publication Pending] (CQ-4334229).

 * Unpublishing a folder does not unpublish the products of that folder completely, the products are removed from the publisher but still exists in the author instance (CQ-4332731).

 ### Platform {#platform-65110}

-* When installing Experience Manager 6.5.11.0 on version 6.5.10.0, com.adobe.granite.ui.coralui3 content package remains in installed state (CQ-4333716).
+* When installing [!DNL Experience Manager] 6.5.11.0 on version 6.5.10.0, `com.adobe.granite.ui.coralui3` content package remains in installed state (CQ-4333716).

 * When a user clicks on the reorder icon for a multi-field option, the scroll bar disappears from the user interface (CQ-4331100).